Darkrock-Studios/hammer-editor/docs/SYNCING-PROTOCOL.md

 #### Conflict detected
 In the case where the Sever and Client's `original hash` do no match, there is a conflict.

-The server infers from this that the client was editing a different version of the Entity that what the server now has.
+The server infers from this that the client was editing a different version of the Entity than what the server now has.
 This is probably because a different client uploaded an independent edit of the Entity.

 The server will respond with it's copy of the Entity and require the Client to resolve the conflict by resubmitting the upload with `force=true` set.
 ```mermaid